-The company is advancing longer-term initiatives to develop healthcare services, including operation of medical facilities, as its fifth core business to ensure profit growth even if project volumes decline due to consolidation of medical facilities in line with the government's policy.
+The company is advancing its healthcare service business, including the operation of medical facilities, to ensure sustained earnings growth-even if construction project volumes decline as a result of government policy driving the consolidation of medical institutions.

 In October 2014, Ship announced it would sell shares to designated buyers and the public to raise JPY21.6bn (7mn new shares, 1mn treasury shares, and 1.2mn shares through over-allotment).
 The company will use JPY14.8bn to build a facility in Osaka for heavy-ion radiotherapy (JPY11.8bn for the facility and JPY3bn for a new subsidiary to operate the facility) and JPY3.6bn for overseas projects (JPY3.4bn in Bangladesh and JPY215mn in Myanmar).
 The company effectively exited the Myanmar business in FY03/24.